yask123/AwesomeTwitterAccounts/README.md

 When adding people, the commit message should be of the format: `Added @[github_handle1], @[github_handle2]`, (if their github account exists).

 Example: `Added @fat, @adrianholovaty`

+## ToDo
+* Add name and description of people along with there twitter hangler.